material-motion/material-motion/specifications/serialization.md

   * Able to modify named variables in the system.
 E.g. `destinationOpacity = <slider with range of 0...1, default 0.1>`

+Engineering requirements:

+* Able to subscribe to a stream of transactions.
+* Able to query\/visualize state of any performer in the runtime.

 ## Static serialization

 Intended use cases:

-* Interop between other motion tools.
-E.g. "export from X to Material Motion"
+* interchange from\/to other motion tools.
+E.g. "export from X to Material Motion".
-* Storage of motion in a binary format.
+* Binary format for storage and retrieval of motion.

 ## Thoughts